dragonresearch/rpki.net/doc/quickstart/README.md

 # DRL QuickStart Instructions

 These are quick start instructions for installing DRL CA and RP software on various platforms.
-At the moment, only Ubuntu Xenial is covered.
+At the moment, only Ubuntu Xenial is covered, but Debian Jessie is substantially similar, other than the APT URLs.
 More to come.

 ## Ubuntu Xenial 16.04 RPKI Relying Party Cache Install